HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 {{ figure_markup(
   image="most-common-cname-domains.png",
   caption="Top 10 CNAME cloaking domains.",
   description="The top 10 CNAME cloaking domains, revealing how often they appear on desktop and mobile webpages, as measured by the percentage of pages they are present on.
-The domains are primarily used for site analytics and advertising purposes, with `omtrdc.net` and `adobedc.net` related to Adobe Analytics being the two most prevalent cloaking domains on both platforms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQIBO5Jzld2vEAQ69_eJQV00i_dTTz4jcRUHUDXdpqtA3bKoJrkcoMwjQCO9vzjXDB4IGYkKw6Ma1Lk/pubchart?oid=1893938121&format=interactive", sheets_gid="1426844224", sql_file="most_common_cname_domains.sql"
+The domains are primarily used for site analytics and advertising purposes, with `omtrdc.net` and `adobedc.net` related to Adobe Analytics being the two most prevalent cloaking domains on both platforms. omtrdc.net used appears on 0.031% of mobile pages and 0.04% on desktop. adobedc.net ranks second with 0.015% prevalence on mobile.
+The remaining domains each account for 0.01% or less of pages.
+Generally, these CNAME cloaking domains are more common on desktop than mobile web pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQIBO5Jzld2vEAQ69_eJQV00i_dTTz4jcRUHUDXdpqtA3bKoJrkcoMwjQCO9vzjXDB4IGYkKw6Ma1Lk/pubchart?oid=1893938121&format=interactive", sheets_gid="1426844224", sql_file="most_common_cname_domains.sql"